Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

   }
 ```

-If we want the Keypad event to use a different event method, for example, the clear button, we bind `clickHandle` to `displayClear` instead of `keypadClick`.
+If we want the Keypad event to use a different event method - for example, the clear button - we bind `clickHandle` to `displayClear` instead of `keypadClick`.

 ```javascript
 <Keypad